 Often times, treating doctors are unfamiliar or unwilling to state that a vaccine has caused an adverse reaction.
 An experience attorney can locate doctors that are familiar and experienced with many of the illness caused by vaccines.
 Without the assistance of a qualified medical doctor your claim will be difficult to process and most likely will be dismissed.

-If you suspect that you, a loved one, friend or family member have been injured because of a vaccine please immediately contact Krueger & Hernandez to discuss or call us at (608) 824-9540, at no cost to you, your legal options.
+If you suspect that you, a loved one, friend or family member have been injured because of a vaccine please immediately contact Krueger Hernandez & Thompson SC to discuss your legal options or call us at (608) 824-9540, at no cost to you.